Contents ↓

 The Tempo segment offers control over the musical clock source.

-- and buttons for temporary adjustment while synchronizing manually to an outside source
+• NUDGE DOWN and NUDGE UP buttons for temporary adjustment while synchronizing manually to an outside source

-- toggle button to enable/disable tempo trigger modulation, which pulses on the beat when active
+• toggle to enable/disable tempo trigger modulation, which pulses on the beat when active

 Settings